 The Ins and Outs of Press Releases

-Feel free to send press releases about anything related to the Portland Metro food and restaurant scene to email@example.com.
+Feel free to send press releases about anything related to the Portland Metro food and restaurant scene to [email protected].
 Other items will be deleted.

 Here are some hints on how to write good press releases:

 - Feel free to attach a logo to go with your press release.
+They can be any size, but should be square if possible.

 - All items will be published as space allows, first come, first served.
-I post a maximum of twelve per day; if PR is backed up, postings may be held for a few days before they are published.
+I post a maximum of ten per day; if PR is backed up, postings may be held for a few days before they are published.
 I don’t generally post weekends.

 Things I don’t generally post:

 - Beer releases – there are just too many and they clutter up the feed.
-Food carts.

 - Funding sites – I get lots of these.
 Many never come to fruition they are not worth taking space away from other services/restaurants.

-Send press releases to firstname.lastname@example.org.
+Send press releases to [email protected].
 Submissions can be in .doc or text files, but be warned that photos in Microsoft Word documents do not copy correctly.
 Because PDF files lose their formatting/images/etc., when they are copied to the website, I can’t accept them.
 Constant Contact type forms also contain a ton of tables and whatnot that look good at large sizes, but will break on mobile devices, so they generally won’t be posted either.
 Whew.

-I reserve the right to edit to reduce file size, change file formats, etc. You are solely responsible for the content that you mail to me, link to or otherwise make available (hereinafter, “post”) on pdxfoodpress, and you agree that we are only acting as a passive conduit for your online distribution and publication of your user content.
+I reserve the right to edit to reduce file size, change file formats, etc. You are solely responsible for the content that you mail to me, link to or otherwise make available for posting on pdxfoodpress.com, and you agree that we are only acting as a passive conduit for your online distribution and publication of your user content.
 In other words, if you send me something to post, I am going to assume that you are giving permission to post it on the site, including any images/photographs/logos.
 If you don’t have permission, you’ll be the one getting sued – so please keep that in mind.
 NEVER USE AN IMAGE IN ANY PRESS RELEASE THAT YOU DON’T OWN RIGHTS TOO – THE LAWYERS WILL FIND YOU AND THE FINES ARE HUGE.

-How to get best results
+How to get the best results from a press release

 (you don’t have to do this, but if you do your results will be better)